NordicSemiconductor/pc-nrfconnect-gettingstarted/README.md

 [![License](https://img.shields.io/badge/license-Modified%20BSD%20License-blue.svg)](LICENSE)

 *nRF Connect Getting Started Assistant* is a cross-platform tool guiding to set up the nRF Connect SDK.
-It is implemented as an app for [nRF Connect](https://github.com/NordicSemiconductor/pc-nrfconnect-core#creating-apps).
+It is implemented as an app in [nRF Connect for Desktop](https://github.com/NordicSemiconductor/pc-nrfconnect-core#creating-apps).

 ![screenshot](resources/screenshot.png)

 ## Installation

-1. Download *nRF Connect* from the [nRF Connect product page](https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF-Connect-for-desktop).
+1. Download *nRF Connect for Desktop* from the [nRF Connect product page](https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF-Connect-for-desktop).

-2. Install *nRF Connect* and open it.
+2. Install *nRF Connect for Desktop* and open it.

 3. Find the app in the app list and click install.